priya240896/syncbyte/README.md

       1) mvn install package

--Inside the angular-syncbyte folder run the command-
+* Inside the angular-syncbyte folder run the command-

     1)npm install

     2)ng serve --open

--The application will be up and running.
+* The application will be up and running.

--Access the application using localhost:4200
+* Access the application using localhost:4200